5 Concrete Steps To Personalizing Your Classroom

 Tip 4: Solidify your personalized strategy

 Personalized learning may feel hard to tackle because you can implement it at many different levels in your classroom.
 Before starting to personalize your classroom, pick which level you want to start with and which level you’d like to reach.
 That will make the work feel more tangible.

 At its most basic level, personalized learning can be approached through tiering and grouping.
 As an extension, teachers can have students rotate through stations so they can tackle different skills with different sets of students.
-If you’re more comfortable and have access to a good amount of technology, you can have kids working independently and practicing on their own device.
+If you’re more comfortable and have access to a good amount of technology, you can have kids working independently and practicing on their own devices.
 Programs that can provide adaptive math and ELA practice (like IXL, for example) where students are always working on engaging and challenging content at their level.

 Thinking about personalized learning in chunks like this can help you tackle it piece by piece.
 Start with one chunk — say, grouping! — and add on to it as you wish.

 Tip 5: Provide opportunities for student choice

 Personalized learning is, in its essence, student-centered.
 And thankfully so, because studies show that students are more motivated and learn better when they have autonomy and choice.
 You can make your classroom more student-centered by providing students with diverse opportunities to demonstrate their learning.
 This can be done on a smaller scale, like giving students a choice of what they practice.

 It can also be done on a larger scale, spanning longer periods and involving more student autonomy.
 Using project-based learning (PBL), allowing students to choose their own driving questions for a unit, or giving them choices around project format (i.e. poster, prezi, padlet, smore, etc.) ensures that learning is student-led.